-The initial public offering price is substantially higher than the net tangible book value per share of our common stock.
+The initial public offering price will be substantially higher than the net tangible book value per share of our common stock.
 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the book value of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$8.94 per share, based on the initial public offering price of \$19.00 per share.
-Further, investors purchasing common stock in this offering will contribute approximately 51.1% of the total amount invested by stockholders since our inception, but will own only approximately 30.8% of the total number of shares of our common stock outstanding after this offering.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$7.84 per share, based on the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Further, investors purchasing common stock in this offering will contribute approximately 44.0% of the total amount invested by stockholders since our inception, but will own only approximately 27.3% of the total number of shares of our common stock outstanding after this offering.